 Think of NFTs as digital certificates of ownership that live on a secure and transparent digital ledger called the blockchain.

-NFTs allow you to buy, sell, and own things like digital art, collectibles, virtual real estate, and more.
+NFTs allow you to buy, sell, and own things like digital art, collectables, virtual real estate, and more.

 Unlike cryptocurrencies like Bitcoin or Ethereum, each NFT is distinct and can’t be exchanged on a one-to-one basis.
 This uniqueness is what makes NFTs so exciting and valuable to collectors and creators alike.